 Know the medicines you take.
 Keep a list to show your doctor and pharmacist when you get a new medicine.

 - Your doctor will prescribe ABRAXANE in an amount that is right for you.

 - Premedication to prevent allergic reactions is generally not needed to receive ABRAXANE.
-Premedication may be needed if you have had a prior allergic reactions to ABRAXANE.
+Premedication may be needed if you have had an allergic reaction to ABRAXANE.
 In case of severe allergic reaction, ABRAXANE should not be used again.

 - ABRAXANE will be given to you by intravenous infusion into your vein.

 - Your doctor should do regular blood tests while you receive ABRAXANE.

 What are the possible side effects of ABRAXANE?

 - decreased blood cell counts.
 ABRAXANE can cause a severe decrease in neutrophils (a type of white blood cells important in fighting against bacterial infections) and platelets (important for clotting and to control bleeding).
 Your doctor will check your blood cell count during your treatment with ABRAXANE and after you have stopped your treatment.